 Situated in the Somerset Countryside, only 100 miles west of London, lies the enchanting city of Bath.
 Renowned for its Roman heritage, beautiful Georgian architecture and impressive Abbey, the city is a favoutite with visitors from around the world.

 Bourton On The Water

 Broadway has sometimes been described as the 'Jewel of the Cotswolds' due in the main to its stunning presence.
-The name 'Broad Way' comes from the wide main street which is centred around The Village Green, is lined with red chestnut trees and many classic Cotswold stone buildings, some dating as far back as the 16th century.
+The name 'Broad Way' comes from the wide main street which is centred around The Village Green and lined with red chestnut trees and many classic Cotswold stone buildings, some dating as far back as the 16th century.

 The village has some excellent pubs, The Swan and The Crown and Trumpet to name just two, along with the famous hotel The Lygon Arms.
 The High Street is very long and at the Upper End it is quite stunning; almost dreamy!
-There are also some very good shops - especially for antiques.
+There are also some very good shops - especially those selling antiques.

 Broadway is a perfect base for touring the Cotswolds, with Cheltenham and Stratford-upon-Avon just fifteen miles away.
 There are also many National Trust properties and gardens nearby and for those wanting to explore the area in depth, there are many areas to go walking.
 Broadway is on the Cotswold Way and Broadway Tower (at the top of Fish Hill) offers one of the most spectular views of the Cotswolds.
 A must visit location!

-Burford is justifiably one of the most picturesque towns in England (Forbes 5th Best place to live in the World!).
-With its medieval bridge, old stone houses and attractive Tudor and Georgian frontages, the town looks as attractive today as it did 500 years ago - it was an important regional crossroads and wealthy wool town.
+Burford is widely considered to be one of the most picturesque towns in England (Forbes 5th Best place to live in the World!).
+With its medieval bridge, old stone houses and attractive Tudor and Georgian frontages, the town looks as attractive today as it did 500 years ago, when it was an important regional crossroads and wealthy wool town.

-Little in Burford has changed over the centuries, and today remains very popular, both for its beauty and history but also for its shopping and antiques, as well the wide variety of places to eat, including restaurants, pubs and teashops.
+Little in Burford has changed over the centuries, and today it remains popular for its beauty and history and also for its shops, antiques and wide variety of places to eat, including restaurants, pubs and teashops.